Informatics at the service of collective well-being and personal development.

 Service to society

 The Faculty of Computer Science contributes to the development of our social, economic, technological and political environment by disseminating knowledge and providing advice at regional, national and international levels.
-Through the synergy between researchers and industry, and by making knowledge and know-how available, it participates in numerous missions of service to society.
+Through the synergy between researchers and industrialists, and by making knowledge and know-how available, it participates in numerous missions of service to society.

 Faculté d'informatique service